-Edwardo the Horriblest Boy in the Whole Wide Worldby John Burningham is a must read for anyone who is in a position of authority among children, it is a poignant look at what happens when you scold and belittle a child and then what the outcome is when you praise.
-I have always had a extra special place in my heart for students who act out it’s rarely not for a reason and this book will help remind anyone how children need understanding more than harsh words and punishment especially when they are being horrible.
+Edwardo the Horriblest Boy in the Whole Wide World by John Burningham is a must read for anyone who is in a position of authority among children, it is a poignant look at what happens when you scold and belittle a child and then what the outcome is when you praise.
+I have always had an extra special place in my heart for students who act out it’s rarely not for a reason and this book will help remind anyone how children need understanding more than harsh words and punishment especially when they are being horrible.

 Jake’s Best Thumb by Ilene Cooper is a pretty realistic look at a preschooler who is happily sucking his thumb despite the adults in his life warning him about bad teeth, thumb sucking not being for big boys and asking his gently when he thinks he will be ready to stop.
 What I love about this book is that Jake’s reactions are spot on.
-I like how sometimes he doesn’t even know he is sucking his thumb, how he denies he is a bog boy (compared to his big sister) when it’s suggested he is too big to suck his thumb now and the shame he feels when he starts kindergarten and is teased for doing it.
+I like how sometimes he doesn’t even know he is sucking his thumb.
+That he denies he is a bog boy (compared to his big sister) when it’s suggested he is too big to suck his thumb now.
+And the shame he feels when he starts kindergarten and is teased for doing it.

-Oh No, Gotta Go #2! by Susan Middleton Elya was an instant hit with my 3 year old.
-He relates perfectly to the little girl who is off to the park with her parents to have a picnic and ride her trike when all of a sudden she feels it… she needs to poop!
-Whether you are in the middle of potty training or at the stage where times like these still occur your child will probably love this book.
-My son needs little help in the potty these days but absolutely gets that paniced look when he knows he needs to go but isn’t sure where or if there is a potty.
+Oh No, Gotta Go #2! by Susan Middleton Elya was an instant hit with my 3-year-old.
+He relates perfectly to the little girl who is off to the park with her parents to have a picnic and ride her trike.
+When all of a sudden she feels it… she needs to poop!
+Whether you are in the middle of potty training or at the stage where times like these still occur.
+Your child will probably love this book.
+My son needs little help in the potty these days.
+However, he absolutely gets that panicked look when he knows he needs to go but isn’t sure where or if there is a potty.

-Owen This book warms my heart.
-Owen is attached to his fuzzy blanket but some people think Owen is too big for a blanket and it’s time to grow up.
-Owen goes everywhere and needs his blanket still, but his parents are getting pressure from a nosy neighbor to take it away.
+Owen by Kevin Henkes.
+This book warms my heart.
+Owen is attached to his fuzzy blanket.
+However, some people think Owen is too big for a blanket and it’s time to grow up.
+Owen goes everywhere and needs his blanket still.
+And his parents are getting pressure from a nosy neighbor to take it away.
 I think this is an amazing book about parenting.
-I know that as a mom who is still nursing her 2 year old that I have been told many times the same things that Owen’s parent’s are told “He can’t be a baby forever, can’t you just say no etc…” like Owen’s parent’s I know what my child is ready for and don’t give into nosy neighbors but instead do the best thing for my child.
+I know that as a mom who is still nursing her 2-year-old that I have been told many times the same things as Owen’s parents are told: “He can’t be a baby forever, can’t you just say no etc…”.
+Like Owen’s parent’s I know what my child is ready for.
+And I don’t give into nosy neighbors but instead, do the best thing for my child.

 Mama Always Comes Home by Karma Wilson was a last minute grab at the library that I am so thankful I saw.
 It starts off with animal mother’s leaving their babies, for all different reasons.
 A bird gathering food, a dog greeting his master and more.
 The animal mothers leave, but they also always return to their babies.
 Then it switches to a child and mother.
-She reassures the child that she will be back and we watch her leave, and return.
-I loved this book because my son isn’t the best when I leave him, he related to this book immediately and was repeating “Mama always comes home!” half way through.
+She reassures the child that she will be back and we watch her leave and return.
+I loved this book because my son isn’t the best when I leave him.
+He related to this book immediately and was repeating “Mama always comes home!” half way through.